 Recently, though, I’m having a bit of a rethink.
-“Recently” coincides with having watched Oh My Venus, a South Korean romance on Hulu, about an overweight lawyer, once the Venus or her area, who has hypothyroidism. and, second to that, getting active on Pinterest.
+“Recently” coincides with having watched Oh My Venus, a South Korean romance on Hulu, about an overweight lawyer, who was once the Venus or her area, and who has hypothyroidism.
+Recently also coincides with getting active on Pinterest.

-I love South Korean romances for their inevitable episode, even several episodes, in which food is featured for its health related properties.
+I love S. Korean romances for their inevitable episodes featuring health properties of food.
 And I love Pinterest for its wealth of health related knowledge.

-What makes me want to exercise my thyroid is the nerve issues which, by way of pain and impaired balance, restrict walking and other physical exercise for me.
+What makes me want to exercise my thyroid is the nerve issues which, by way of pain and impaired balance, restrict walking and other physical exercise.
 Just to be clear, I’m not looking for an easy way out of physical exercise.
-Rather, I’m building on my experience of very little walking changing my metabolism so that with only 3 minutes of walking a day, I lost inches a month and they didn’t come back.
+Rather, I’m building on my experience of very little walking changing my metabolism.
+With only 3 minutes of walking a day, I once lost inches a month and they didn’t come back.

-When I read that thyroid problems can contribute to vitamin B12 deficiency by reducing vitamin B12 absorption, and as vitamin B12 levels drop thyroid problems increase, I’m reminded of a Celtic knot.
+When I read that thyroid problems contribute to vitamin B12 deficiency by reducing vitamin B12 absorption, and that as vitamin B12 levels drop thyroid problems increase, I’m reminded of a Celtic knot.

 Beginning or end aside, a study of 116 hypothyroid patients found that nearly half had low vitamin B12 levels.
 Of those men and women, half were given monthly vitamin B12 injections.
 58% of those receiving B12 injections had a reduction in hypothyroid symptoms, to include weakness, impaired memory, depression, numbness and decreased reflexes.
 21 people in the study complained of symptoms of vitamin B12 deficiency despite having B12 levels said to be “normal.”
 When those 21 men and women were given B12 injections, 40% had a “good clinical response” after six months.
 Jabbar, A, et al. “Vitamin B-12 Deficiency Common in Primary Hypothyroidism.”
 2009.